florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 This section lists some other noteworthy features of Wasm.
 These are not directly related to this work, however they provide a better overview over Wasm's potential use cases and applications.

-- *Well-defined*: #todo[Wasm is designed in such a way that it is "easy to reason about informally and formally" @spec.]
+- *Well-defined*: #todo[Wasm is designed in such a way that it is "easy to reason about informally and formally" @spec[sec.~1.1.1].]
 - *Open*: #td
-- *Efficient*: #todo[Wasm bytecode is efficient to read and parse, regardless of whether AOT or JIT compilation or interpretation is used at runtime @spec.]
+- *Efficient*: #todo[Wasm bytecode is efficient to read and parse, regardless of whether AOT or Just-in-time (JIT) compilation or interpretation is used at runtime @spec.]
 - *Parallelizable*: #todo[
         Working with Wasm bytecode should be easily parallelizable.
         This applies to all steps: decoding, validation, compilation.